 3 – Stefan Sagmeister – The Power of Time Off

-Stefan is a serial TED talker and this talk is my favourite of his because it discusses such an important topic – taking time off from your work.
+Stefan is a serial TED talker and this talk is my favourite of his because it shares such an important message – the importance of taking time off from your work.

 Stefan talks about the benefits of planned time off (not just sporadic, wake up and not do anything kind of time off) and how putting less pressure on ourselves allows more room for creativity.